shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 - `MINOR` version may add new functionality in a backward-compatible manner
 - `PATCH` version contains only backward-compatible bug fixes

-Even though we will try to follow these rules the best we can, it could happen that a BC breaking change is introduced in a `MINOR` or `PATCH` release.
+Even though we keep these rules as best we can, it could happen that a BC breaking change is introduced in a `MINOR` or `PATCH` release.
 For example, because of an important security fix or a critical bug fix.
 If this would be the case, we will mark the Pull Request with `[BC-BREAK]` in the title and explain the reasons for it in its description.